jrsingleton/jrsingleton.github.io/essays/wouldyourather.md

 ## Ethical Analysis of a Hypothetical Situation

-For the sake of this analysis, I am a software engineer on a team that is tasked with developing the navigation algorithm for a self-driving car.
+For the sake of this analysis, I am a software engineer on a team that is tasked with developing the navigation algorithm for a self-driving car, and I want to follow the standards of the [ACM Code](https://www.acm.org/code-of-ethics) and the [SE Code](https://www.computer.org/education/code-of-ethics).
 First, I consider any and all possible negative impacts of my computing.
 My navigation algorithm will take in a lot of sensitive data; photographs and video recorded may contain sensitive information of bystanders or my client,  and location information of the car may reveal my clients “usual” routes.
-If my navigation algorithm is accessed by someone who is unauthorized, they could cause a great deal of unjust harm to my client, the public, and property.
+If my navigation algorithm is accessed by someone who is unauthorized, they could potentially take control of the vehicle and cause a great deal of unjust harm to my client, the public, and property.
 A vehicle can be a destructive weapon in the wrong hands, it must be extremely secure.
 To minimize death or injury in an unavoidable accident, I must follow the generally accepted best practices, unless there is a compelling ethical reason to change it.